ChoGGi/SurvivingMars_CheatMods/Tutorials/Locales.md

   local lf = str:sub(pos, pos) == "\n"
   local crlf = str:sub(pos, pos + 1) == "\r\n"
-    while pos < #str and not lf and not crlf do local value, next = field:match(str, pos)
+    while pos < #str and not lf and not crlf do --because this game keeps the log in memory till exit/certain crashes FlushLogFile()

+      local value, next = field:match(str, pos)
       value = RemoveTrailingSpaces(value)
       if not fields_remap then